smatting/pointer-cc/README.md

 <img title="" src="docs/main-window-unconfigured-win32.png" alt="" width="293">

 At the bottom of the main window you can select yor MIDI device and channel.
-You should see MIDI message flashing at the bottom if it works correctly.
+You should see MIDI messages flashing at the bottom if it works correctly.

 In order to start using pointer-cc you need add instrument configurations.
 To add a new instrument follow these steps

 1. Take a screenshot of your instrument.
 Make sure you crop to the exact contents of the window, omit the window bar or borders.
-2. Use a paint program (e.g. Paint or [GIMP](https://www.gimp.org/)) to mark all the controls with dots.
-Choose a color for the dots that doesn't occur in the screenshot otherwise.
+2. Use a paint program (e.g. online [jspaint.app](https://jspaint.app), MS Paint or [GIMP](https://www.gimp.org/)) to mark all the controls with points or rectangles in the same color.
+Choose a color for that doesn't occur in the screenshot otherwise.
 Make sure you note down the exact RGB color code, e.g. `#ff00ff0` or `R = 255, G = 0, B = 255` if you chose a pink like in the screenshot.
 Feel free to omit any controls that you are not interested in.
-For example it could look like this:
+It could look like this:
    ![controls marked with pink dots](docs/obxd-marked.jpg) Save the marked screenshot as a PNG file.
 3. In pointer-cc select `Add Instrument` from the menu and follow the instructions.